 Think about your daily routine and brainstorm any changes that can be made to make it easier to be ready in the morning.

 In this post on how to create a better family routine, I guide you through everything you need to consider when creating your best routine.
 It’s worth giving it a quick read.

 Create an Easy-to-Follow Calendar

 How you set up your calendar is going to make or break a good schedule.
 A calendar that’s overpacked and disorganized will make for a very difficult schedule to follow.

-Decide if you want a paper, digital or a whiteboard calendar.
+Decide if you want a paper, digital, or whiteboard calendar.
 Stick with what you know works best for you and your family.

 If you’re not sure what’s best, now is the time to figure that out.
-In general, most people have a preference to paper and like writing things down.
+In general, most people have a preference for paper and like writing things down.

 Keep in mind that your schedule can change.
 There might be some trial and error before attaining the right schedule for your family.

 Review it regularly to see what is and isn’t working.
 It’s a bit of maintenance but worth it.

 Now that you’ve established family goals, acquired all the necessary information regarding school, and have chosen your preferred calendar type, it’s time to think about efficiency.